dataforseo/n8n-nodes-dataforseo/README.md

 + **Depth**: Enter parsing depth, number of results in SERP, max value is 700.

 + **Target**: Enter the target domain, subdomain, or webpage.
 Note: Domain or a subdomain should be specified without `https://` and `www.`.

+### Get Finance Explore

+Get real-time data from the ‘Explore’ tab of Google Finance.

++ **Location**: Enter the full name of the search engine location.
+You can find the supported locations in the DataForSEO [Supported Locations page](https://docs.dataforseo.com/v3/serp/google/locations/).

++ **Language**: Enter the full name of the search engine language.
+You can find the list of supported languages in the DataForSEO [Supported Languages page](https://docs.dataforseo.com/v3/serp/google/languages/).

++ **News Type**: Select news type.

+### Get Finance Markets

+Get real-time data from the ‘Markets’ tab of Google Finance.

++ **Location**: Enter the full name of the search engine location.
+You can find the supported locations in the DataForSEO [Supported Locations page](https://docs.dataforseo.com/v3/serp/google/locations/).

++ **Language**: Enter the full name of the search engine language.
+You can find the list of supported languages in the DataForSEO [Supported Languages page](https://docs.dataforseo.com/v3/serp/google/languages/).

++ **Market Type**: Select market type.

+### Get Finance Quote

+Get real-time data from the ‘Quote’ tab of Google Finance.

++ **Keyword (Ticker or Stock Symbol)**: Enter Ticker symbol of publicly traded shares of a particular stock or security on a particular stock exchange.

++ **Location**: Enter the full name of the search engine location.
+You can find the supported locations in the DataForSEO [Supported Locations page](https://docs.dataforseo.com/v3/serp/google/locations/).

++ **Language**: Enter the full name of the search engine language.
+You can find the list of supported languages in the DataForSEO [Supported Languages page](https://docs.dataforseo.com/v3/serp/google/languages/).

++ **Window**: Select time window for google_finance_quote graph.

+### Search Google Finance Tickers

+Search by company name, market, or financial instrument to get Google Finance data on stocks, futures, and asset pairs, their value, growth trends, and identifiers.

++ **Keyword**: Enter Company name or financial instrument.

++ **Location**: Enter the full name of the search engine location.
+You can find the supported locations in the DataForSEO [Supported Locations page](https://docs.dataforseo.com/v3/serp/google/locations/).

++ **Language**: Enter the full name of the search engine language.
+You can find the list of supported languages in the DataForSEO [Supported Languages page](https://docs.dataforseo.com/v3/serp/google/languages/).

++ **Category**: Select Category of financial instruments to search for.

 ## Business Data